happypandax/happypandax/docs/source/plugin.rst

         main()

 As you can see, we can write our code just like how we would write any regular Python program.
-HPX gives this flexibility and freedom to its plug-ins.
+HPX gives this flexibility and freedom to its plugins.

 The contents of the ``__hpx__`` module can be found at :ref:`Plugin API`, however, the most important methods from the module which we will cover here are
 :meth:`attach <happypanda.core.plugin_interface.attach>` and :meth:`subscribe <happypanda.core.plugin_interface.subscribe>`.